jandom/jandom/index.markdown

       <h2>Introduction</h2>
     </header>

-    <p>Currently I work as an independent software consultant, passionate about improving velocity of software development.
+    <p>I work as an independent software consultant, passionate about improving the velocity of software development.
 "Movement is life" and the faster you can navigate the software landscape the better.
-This includes some  unexpected results: decisions can be improved quickly and engineers remain happy (because there is no "velocity" without "quality").</p>
+High-velocity can include some unexpected results: decisions can be refined quickly and engineers remain happy (because there is no "velocity" without "quality").</p>

     <p>In particular, my current areas of interest include cloud engineering (Terraform, Pulumi) and build systems (CMake, Bazel).</p>